griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 - An epitope that overlaps an inframe indel or multinucleotide polymorphism (MNP) might have a large number of amino acids that are different from the wildtype epitope at the corresponding position.
 If less than half of the amino acids between the mutant epitope sequence and the corresponding wildtype sequence match, the corresponding wildtype sequence in the report is set to ``NA``.

-:large:`What filters are applied during a pVAC-Seq run?`
+:large:`What filters are applied during a pVACseq run?`

 By default we filter the neoepitopes on their binding score.
 If bam-readcount files and/or cufflinks files are provided we also filter on the depth, VAF,